 Protecting your access to cash

-We know many people rely on cash to get things done.
-And new rules from the Financial Conduct Authority (FCA) will help protect your access to it from 18 September 2024.
+We know many people and businesses rely on cash to get things done.
+And the Financial Conduct Authority (FCA) has now introduced rules to help protect your access to it.

 What access to cash means for you